w3c/wai-curricula/content/designer/navigation-design.md

 Students should be able to:

 * explain strategies that people with disabilities use to navigate websites and applications
-* design different types of navigational components, including menus, tables of contents, and site maps
+* design different navigational components, including menus, tables of contents, and search functionalities
 * define different interactions for navigational components, including keyboard, mouse, touch, and voice
 * define clear and consistent visual and non-visual presentation of menus and menu items
 * define clear and consistent visual and non-visual indication of state changes for menu items